RetroReversing/retroReversing/pages/leaks/Emerald.md

 * **hw** - Hardware spec files (verilog)
 * **test** - C source code and scripts to test the hardware specs

+note that this folder seems to be missing the **sw** sub folder which is referenced in some of the documentation such as the **buildNTDGX.txt** file, which states that the Nintendo Gamecube Graphics Library (NTDGX) is in that folder.

-## Bothware header files and tools (tako_main_052306.tgz/bw)
+## BothWare header files and tools (tako_main_052306.tgz/bw)
-This folder potentially contains header files and tools related to Bothware, but what Bothware is I have no clue.
+This folder potentially contains header files and tools related to Bothware, presumably bothware is content that is used by both the hardware and software folders such as the fdl include files.

 The contents of the **bw** folder is as follows:
 * **Makefile** - Main makefile that builds the sub directories